1. General – What You Need to Know

 If your wedding has 50 or more guests, you should make sure you step up to a package that has an assistant photographer.
-In addition, aside from wedding site, there are many moments in which one single photographer cannot cover completely alone.
+Aside from the wedding site, there are many moments in which one single photographer cannot cover completely alone.
 There is no way to capture the first kiss, and at the same time, turn around and get the tear in mother’s eye.

 11. Will you color correct my images?

-Color correction is the most basic post production that should be done on every single image.
+Since color correction is the basic post-production, it should be used on every single image.
 Many photographers will not color correct any, or will only color correct “select” images from your wedding.
 This means that you may have a lot of pictures where your skin tones are orange, yellow, red or even blue.

-Lin and Jirsa Wedding Photography color corrects every single image from your wedding in order to make sure each and every image is a professional quality product.
+Lin and Jirsa Wedding Photography color corrects every single image from your wedding to make sure each and every image is a professional quality product.

 12. What kind of equipment do you use?
 Do you have backups?